lachlancoin/pal/README.md

-The following is taken from http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html
+The following is taken from http://iubio.bio.indiana.edu/soft/molbio/evolve/pal/pal.html  (email addresses have been removed)

 PAL was developed by :
 Alexei Drummond (2000-)
-email: a.drummond@auckland.ac.nz

 School of Biological Sciences, University of Auckland, 3A Symonds Street, Auckland, New Zealand.

 Ed Buckler (2001-)
-email: buckler@statgen.ncsu.edu
 Department of Genetics, North Carolina State University, 2523 Gardner Hall, Box 7614, Raleigh, NC 27695-7614, USA.

 Korbinian Strimmer (1999-)
-email: strimmer@stat.uni-muenchen.de
 Department of Statistics, University of Munich, Ludwigstrasse 33, 80539 Munich, Germany.